toniarnold/aspnettest/doc/blazor.md

 ### The RenderMain override

-The abstract `SmcComponentBase` scaffolds the setup of the SMC state machine and adds an event handler for state changes which will call the virtual RenderMain method.
-It is the responsibility of the concrete component (`CalculatorComponent` in the example) to dynamically display the parts according to the SMC state by using the [DynamicComponent](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/dynamiccomponent?view=aspnetcore-6.0) which displays a sub-component according to type:
+The abstract `SmcComponentBase` scaffolds the setup of the SMC state machine with its `HydrateMain` override that adds an event handler for state changes which in turn will call the virtual `RenderMain` method.
+It is the responsibility of the concrete component (`CalculatorComponent` in the example) to dynamically display the parts according to the SMC state by using the [DynamicComponent](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/dynamiccomponent?view=aspnetcore-6.0) which displays a sub-component according to its type:

 ```csharp
 protected override void RenderMain()